anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 in my opinion, this is the most simple and quick, and efficient one of all of them, and I'm also going to talk about which one to use in terms of performance later in the article.

-for people who don't know what <code><a href="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a" target="_blank" aria-label=" (opens in a new tab)" rel="noreferrer noopener nofollow" class="rank-math-link">Set</a></code> is and what does it do, first of all, it's an ES6 feature, if you haven't learned ES6 yet, Set is a new data object that only stores unique values, so when providing this object with a set of values, if  those values contain some duplicates <code>Set</code> is not going to store all of them but it's going to store each value one time only.
+for people who don't know what `<a href="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a" target="_blank" aria-label=" (opens in a new tab)" rel="noreferrer noopener nofollow" class="rank-math-link">Set</a>` is and what does it do, first of all, it's an ES6 feature, if you haven't learned ES6 yet, Set is a new data object that only stores unique values, so when providing this object with a set of values, if  those values contain some duplicates `Set` is not going to store all of them but it's going to store each value one time only.

-and that's why when you provide it with an array of values that some of them are duplicated <code>new Set(arrayWithDuplicates)</code>, it will give you a unique version of the original array.
+and that's why when you provide it with an array of values that some of them are duplicated `new Set(arrayWithDuplicates)`, it will give you a unique version of the original array.

-now after you know what <code>Set</code> object is really doing, let me explain the following code in two simple steps:
+now after you know what `Set` object is really doing, let me explain the following code in two simple steps:

 - the first step which we explained which is using Set as a constructor to filter out the given array to remove duplicates from its values, then we assign that result to a variable.

-- the second step is where we have only unique values, but the thing is that <code>Set</code> is returning an array, so you can't use it like you normally use arrays, but we can convert that into an actual array.
+- the second step is where we have only unique values, but the thing is that `Set` is returning an array, so you can't use it like you normally use arrays, but we can convert that into an actual array.

-I KNOW, the second step is a bit confusing, since you probably don't know how to convert <code>Set</code> object into an array.
+I KNOW, the second step is a bit confusing, since you probably don't know how to convert `Set` object into an array.

 well, there are two simple and easy ways of doing that.
-- the first one is by using the <code>Array.from(SetResult)</code> method to store the unique result into an array like so <code>const uniqueArr = Array.from(new Set(hasDuplicatesArray))</code>.
+- the first one is by using the `Array.from(SetResult)` method to store the unique result into an array like so `const uniqueArr = Array.from(new Set(hasDuplicatesArray))`.
-- the second way of doing it is by implementing what's called the Array Destructuring method which as simple as adding 3 dots before an array, object, or a set of values to make those values spread basically which is used like so <code>[...arr, 1, 3]</code>, and those 3 dots are called a spread operator, this means that inside of those brackets we have the arr array values followed by 1 and 3. and we can use it on Set In the same way, <code>const uniqueArr = [...new Set(notUniqueArr)]</code>.
+- the second way of doing it is by implementing what's called the Array Destructuring method which as simple as adding 3 dots before an array, object, or a set of values to make those values spread basically which is used like so `[...arr, 1, 3]`, and those 3 dots are called a spread operator, this means that inside of those brackets we have the arr array values followed by 1 and 3. and we can use it on Set In the same way, `const uniqueArr = [...new Set(notUniqueArr)]`.

 here is a video if you're a visual learner: